rodneyrehm/dalek-api/README.md

 This repository is merely a playground for figuring out in which direction the API redesign of DalekJS should go.

 By API we don't only understand the public, test-facing side of things, but also how actions, assertions et al are managed internally.
 If at all possible, the changes proposed herein will *not* reflect on the public API used for actually writing tests (too much).
+This API is handling plugins and taks scheduling - things we needed to rethink because of the current API's (massive) limitations or create in the first place.

 ## Breaking Changes ##

-* handling of `.query(selector)...end()` changes to `.query(selector)...end()`
+* handling of `.query(selector)...end()` changes to `.query(selector)...query()`
 * `Actions` object has become unnecessary (and thus removed)
 * registering actions/assertions must be done through proper functions